Close

 Advanced individual training is where you will learn the skills needed to perform a specific Army job, such as artillery or engineering.
 At your AIT school, you’ll receive hands-on training and field instruction to make you an expert in that career field.
 There are 17 career fields, and the schools are designed to help you gain discipline and a work ethic that will benefit you for the rest of your career.

-Where you train and for how long will depend on your job, called a Military Occupation Specialty.
-See this list of advanced individual training schools and what you will learn at them.
+Where you train and for how long will depend on your job, called a military occupational specialty.
+See this list below of advanced individual training schools.

 Army advanced individual training schools